Crops severely damaged by floods in Chenhe Village, Guoyuan Township, Dongxiang County, Gansu Province. (Photo: Oxfam)

 Whenever we respond to disasters, we ensure that donations are used for the people affected by the disaster.
 We have a strict programme quality monitoring and financial auditing system.
 Also, Oxfam staff are in charge of the whole process from sourcing to purchasing to distributing relief supplies, and the entire process is open, fair and transparent.

 The Disaster Relief Fund requires that this fund be used for this specific disaster, in accordance with the funding application submitted by Oxfam Hong Kong and approved by the Disaster Relief Fund.
-After the completion of our relief work, we will carry out an evaluation, and submit an evaluation report and financial report (including external auditing report) to the Disaster Relief Fund.
+After the completion of our relief work, we have carried out an evaluation, and submitted an evaluation report and financial report (including external auditing report) to the Disaster Relief Fund.

 Procedures to protect women and prevent the abuse of power in Oxfam’s response

 Oxfam focuses on the protection of women and prevention of any abuse of power.
 Women’s right to know and participate will be safeguarded throughout Oxfam’s response, and communication channels will be kept open.
 Oxfam staff and members from our partner organisation will verbally explain the details of the response to affected households, particularly women.
 A list of details will also be posted on the community notice board, including the details of the response, the list of the people who will receive relief items, the criteria for aid distribution, and a hotline for enquiries and complaints.
 If any misconduct should arise, people can contact Oxfam Hong Kong directly by telephone or email.
 To ensure women are treated fairly during the response, staff members from Oxfam Hong Kong will pay particular attention to women and their needs during the aid distribution process and post-distribution visits.